natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
-    The SOA record plays a crucial role here — it defines the “negative TTL,” which tells resolvers how long to cache the absence of a record.
+    The SOA record plays a crucial role here.
+It defines the “negative TTL,” which tells resolvers how long to cache the absence of a record.
 In this case, the <code>86400</code> value means the system may remember the domain as missing for up to 24 hours.
   </p>

   <p>